Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 Fantastic!
 Use our Contact Us page and we will be in touch!Back to top

 Yes of course!
-RxSpark has discount coupons for an extensive variety of over-the-counter medication at many of your favorite retail pharmacies.Back to top
+RxSpark has discount vouchers for an extensive variety of over-the-counter medication at many of your favorite retail pharmacies.Back to top

 RxSpark currently does not feature prices for compounded medication.Back to top

 RxSpark displays prices for pharmacies in all 50 states of US, including the District of Columbia.
-However, we do not currently offer coupons at overseas pharmacies.Back to top
+However, we do not currently offer vouchers at overseas pharmacies.Back to top

-Next, print, email or text the coupon and present it at the pharmacy when you go to fill your prescription to get the discounted price.
+Next, print, email or text the voucher and present it at the pharmacy when you go to fill your prescription to get the discounted price.

-If you have any questions or problems, the contact details (including phone number) for the pharmacy are on the coupon.
+If you have any questions or problems, the contact details (including phone number) for the pharmacy are on the voucher.

 What are manufacturer coupons?